 Can LISK be a better platform for dApps than Ethereum or EOS?

 If we want to deposit dApp on the Ethereum main chain, all we have to do is prepare the contract.
 With the current commissions charged by miners from the transaction, the cost of setting dApp on ETH is around $ 15 USD.
 Even if the level of sophistication of our application requires us to deposit several smart contracts, the total cost should not exceed 0.3 ETH / $ 54 USD.

-Assuming that our user uses our application for half a day during the month, generating an average of 3 transactions per day, this would give us the number of 1 080 000 transactions within a year.
-Therefore, the total cost that users would have to cover for using our dApp at ETH would be about $ 17100 USD per year.
+Assuming our user uses our application for half a day per month, generating an average of 3 transactions per day, this would give us 1 transactions per year.
+Thus, the total cost that users would have to pay for using our dApp on ETH would be approximately $ 080 USD per year.

 EOS requires RAM to set up a dApp.
 The cost of depositing a decentralized application on EOS is approximately $ 720 USD.
 But that's not all.
-DApp developer has to pay for each new user of his application.
-With 1000 users, it was about 10 000 EOS, or more than $ 60000 USD.
+The dApp developer has to pay for each new user of his application.
+With 1000 users, it would cost around 10 EOS, or over $ 000 USD.

 Unfortunately, we do not have clear data about the costs of dApp on LISK.
 Whitepaper says about the cost of 500 LSK for depositing dApp, unfortunately these are outdated estimates.
 Assuming, however, that it would be true, the cost of dApp LSK at $ 1.99 USD for LSK would have been $ 995 USD.

 The cost of LSK dApp would therefore be 1842% greater than ETH and 38% greater than the same EOS service.
 Operational costs are not taken into account, but only the deposition of dApp, as the costs of adequate security and server architecture in the case of LISK sidechain are unknown.